 - 1.)
 What federal agency is responsible for managing our national forests and grasslands?

 - a) Bureau of Land Management

 - b) USDA Forest Service

 - c) Department of Interior

 - d) Department of Energy

 - 2.)
-List four national forests found in Alabama.
+List the national forests and grasslands found in your state.

 - 3.)
 Define outdoor recreation.